Nextiva / Blog / Business Communication

 According to Owl Labs, reduced employee productivity and focus topped managers’ concerns.
 How do you make up ground for the lack of in-person interactions?
 How do you make sure that everyone maintains their productivity?

-You still have to work as a team even when you work from your home office.
+Even when you work from your home office, you still have to work as a team.
 Team collaboration is even more critical with full-time teleworking.
 Keep driving employee conversations and spark moments of creativity.

-Avoid conflicts and even overwork by using project management tools to stay on track.
-Instead of one person carrying the success of the team, split out sub-tasks, among others, and more work can get done faster.
+Use project management tools to stay on track and avoid conflicts and even overwork.
+Instead of one person carrying the success of the team, split out sub-tasks, among other things, and more work can get done faster.

 This way, telecommuting becomes less dependent on live interaction but leverages the throughput of your entire team.